VisualEyes™ Support

 If the IMU is not turned on, you will see this error message.

-Figure 7 - Start button is inactive if the sensor is not turned on
+Figure 9: Start button is inactive if the sensor is not turned on.

-Once you have mounted the headband on the patient’s head and turned on the sensor, you can hand the patient the remote control.
+Once you have mounted the headband on the patient, you can hand them the remote control.
 Instruct the patient to press the arrow that matches the direction of the optotype they see during the testing.

-If they do not know the direction, they can tell you “I don’t know” and then you can click on the “?” on the screen to enter the “I don’t know” response for them.
+If the patient does not know the direction, they can tell you “I don’t know” and then you can click on the “?” on the screen to enter the “I don’t know” response for them.

 How to perform the Static Visual Acuity (SVA) test

-If you have already performed the Static Visual Acuity (SVA) test (in GST test), you can copy the results over using the “Copy Static Result” button.
+If you have already performed the Static Visual Acuity (SVA) test (in GST or fvHIT™), you can copy the results using the “Copy Static Result” button.

 If you have not performed the SVA test yet, then you must complete it before moving on.